-In addition, we are planning to create for the Apostolic commission a complete training program for Roman Catholic priests who will be assigned to translation projects in various Catholic contexts throughout the world.
-The present relationship (as also the future expansion) is supported by the Nida School of Translation Studies, within the San Pellegrino University Foundation, based in Misano Adriatico, Italy.
+The incorporation of Urbaniana and the Angelicum into the relationship first established with PBI reflects the growing influence and presence of the Nida Institute in the context of Roman Catholic Church biblical and translation scholarship.
+In addition to the current arrangement, the Institute is also in the process of developing, for the Apostolic commission, a complete training program for Roman Catholic priests who will be assigned to translation projects in various Catholic contexts throughout the world.
+Both initiatives are supported by the Nida School of Translation Studies, a charter member of the San Pellegrino University Foundation based in Misano Adriatico, Italy.